DataDrivenMai/DataDrivenMai_Blogs/README.md

 # About This Repository
 This repository contains the code and sample data used in the blog posts from my personal website, [DataDrivenMai.com](https://www.datadrivenmai.com/).
 Each of my code-heavy blog articles are written as a Jupyter notebook, which are converted into HTML and slightly modified before being posted on my website.
 This repository contains the original Jupyter notebooks.

+Please note that the Jupyter notebooks may look a bit weird inside GitHub.
+To my knowledge, this is simply a rendering issue within GitHub.
+The code will run as expected once downloaded.

 Please feel free to use the code in parts or in full for your own cool projects. 😎

 # Repository Structure